LukeGrahamLandry/franca/devlog.md

   I guess i could to them up front but like... might as well just do it through a function pointer.
 - iconst never an R64 even if you're going to use it as a pointer
 - it gets less far if i try to return_call_indirect tail call comptime_addr??
+- the way flat_call works rn is dumb. in the prelude, it loads the args to v-stack and stores them in its own stackframe in var slots, instead of just treating that space as its variables. so you have to do that whole copy even if you only use one part, and my backend does the spilling in a deranged way where it puts them in the wrong place when it runs out of registers, cause it can't look ahead, and recopies later.
+  Using that space as vars is sad because then you have to save the pointer, which is why the normal c abi is better, they have the caller just copy it to below the stack pointer. but I i dont want to change too much at once. so just gonna add memory reference variables to bc, and then it becomes a bit less painful to support on the new backend.
+- FIXED: `// TODO: why can't i do this ? feels like this has gotta be a lurking bug -- May 8` the "x1 is not free" thing from a while ago, that happens when you remove a reg from the stack after assigned for arg: was because i wasnt dropping the old reg after the move.

+cranelift has much better error messages than llvm (in that it doesn't just segfault if you make a mistake), and is like 2MB instead of 60MB compiled.

 ## simple tail recursion (May 10)